Gfuen/Checklist/Informational/port-forwarding-and-tunneling.md

 ## SSH Port Forwarding

+Make sure /etc/ssh/sshd_config has forwarding enabled and restart sshd look at firewall rules for ports of target

 __Local Forwarding__ - Binding to local machine port 8080 and forwarding to 10.10.10.203 on port 80 via vps (only localhost can connect)

 ```